Relativized universal algebra via partial Horn logic: Filtered colimit elimination from Birkhoff's variety theorem

 \begin{theorem}[Birkhoff-type theorem for partial Horn theories II] Let $\rho\colon\bS\to\bT$ be a theory morphism between $\lambda$-ary partial Horn theories.
 Assume that $\PMod\bS$ satisfies the ascending chain condition.
-Then, for every replete full subcategory $\E\subseteq\PMod\bT$, the following are equivalent: \begin{enumerate} \item $\E$ is definable by $\rho$-relative $\lambda$-ary judgments, i.e., there exists a set $\bT'$ of $\rho$-relative $\lambda$-ary judgments satisfying $\E=\PMod (\bT+\bT')$. \item $\E\subseteq\PMod\bT$ is closed under products, $\bT$-closed subobjects, and $(U^\rho,\lambda)$-local retracts. \item $\E\subseteq\PMod\bT$ is closed under products, $\bT$-closed subobjects, $U^\rho$-retracts, and $\lambda$-filtered colimits. \end{enumerate} \end{theorem} \begin{proof} {[\ref{thm:filcolim_elim-1}$\Longleftrightarrow$\ref{thm:filcolim_elim-3}]} This follows from \cref{thm:birkhoff_partialHorn}.
+Then, for every replete full subcategory $\E\subseteq\PMod\bT$, the following are equivalent: \begin{enumerate} \item $\E$ is definable by $\rho$-relative $\lambda$-ary judgments, i.e., there exists a set $\bT'$ of $\rho$-relative $\lambda$-ary judgments satisfying $\E=\PMod (\bT+\bT')$. \item $\E\subseteq\PMod\bT$ is closed under products, $\bT$-closed subobjects, and $(U^\rho,\lambda)$-pure quotients. \item $\E\subseteq\PMod\bT$ is closed under products, $\bT$-closed subobjects, $U^\rho$-retracts, and $\lambda$-filtered colimits. \end{enumerate} \end{theorem} \begin{proof} The same proof works as \cite[Theorem 5.4]{kawase2025filtered}. \end{proof}